 The likelihood that a customer or counterparty will default.

 In line with the IFRS, after a payment default of an obligor of more than 90 days, or the likelihood of a payment default of the customer, the particular loan and all other positions will be regarded as problem or non-performing loans.

 Qualifying asset (within the meaning of borrowing costs)

 An asset that necessarily takes a substantial period of time to get ready for its intended use or sale.

-- it is probable that any future economic benefit associated with the item will flow to or from the enterprise; and
+- It is probable that any future economic benefit associated with the item will flow to or from the enterprise.

 The higher of an asset’s net selling price and its value in use.

 As a consequence of the global financial crisis, ING Bank has set up an all-encompassing recovery planning process to enhance the bank’s readiness and decisiveness to tackle financial crises on its own strength.

 With respect to investments in fixed-interest securities, the amount payable on the maturity date.

 Regulatory Capital (RC)